osval-do/django-nosql-storage/README.md

 curl -X POST -H "Content-Type: application/json" -d {{'{"view_object":{"users":["userB"]} }'}} {{http://yourdomain.com/api/objects/1/perms/}}
 ```

-The permission endpoint **always** adds the permissions passed, unless the property `clear` is passed as true, then any permission is removed before adding the new ones.
+The permission endpoint **always** adds the permissions passed, unless the property `clear` is passed as true, then any existing permission is deleted before adding the new ones.

 The endpoint expects a json with the list of permissions with the users, groups or anonymous user  assigned (named 'AnonymousUser') to each, like this:
 ```json